 - Third-Party Channels

 Your website is your most valuable digital asset.
 Regardless of the industry, you operate in your website is a great place to collect opt-ins.
 Both, new and existing customers alike can sign up to receive messages on WhatsApp.
 There are three ways to use your website to collect WhatsApp opt-ins.

 Your home page is one of the best tools for driving conversions.
 Use a pop-up to promote your shiny new channel of communication.
 New customers can signup for your new offering and returning customers can switch over from email/call to get faster support.

 You can place banners at the top of your most popular webpages.
 This can help you grab the attention of casual and intent-driven prospects alike.
 They can reach out to you using WhatsApp and have their queries cleared faster.

 You can build a landing page for the specific purpose of announcing your WhatsApp Chatbot.
-You can redirect customers to your WhatsApp landing page using banners or from your home page.
+Beginning with, by redirecting customers to your WhatsApp landing page using banners or from your home page.
 This allows you to share more information about it in a single place.
 Customers can consent by providing their phone numbers and hitting your CTA.
 Once successfully completed, take them to a “thank you” page.
 Ensure that your landing page works across devices for maximum efficiency.